Kim-Antao/StayFit/README.md

 Try to edit a product with required field left blank and verify that the appropriate message appears
 Try to edit a product with valid field values and verify that they are saved in the database

+### Further Testing
+The Website was tested on Google Chrome and Microsoft Edge.
+The website was viewed on a variety of devices such as Laptop & samsungA51.
+A large amount of testing was done to ensure that all pages were linking correctly.
+Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ## Deployment

 This project is used using [Heroku](https://dashboard.heroku.com/apps).
 Steps taken to deploy this project are as follows:
 * Create an app in Heroku
-* In the terminal typed the follow commands:
+* Used the following commands:
     1. pip3 install dj_database_url
     1. pip3 install psycog2-binary
     1. pip3 freeze > requirements.txt
-    1. import dj_database_url in stayfit/settings.py
+* import dj_database_url in stayfit/settings.py
-    1. add the default database in stayfit/settings.py
+* add the default database in stayfit/settings.py
-    1. migrate the changes
+* migrate the changes
+* load the data from the local database
     1. load the data (ex: python3 manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json)
+* followed with terminal commands
     1. pip3 install gunicorn
     1. pip3 freeze --local > requirements
     1.  echo web: gunicorn stayfit.wsgi:application > Procfile
+* push to heroku
     1. heroku login
     1. in <span>settings.py</span> add the link in allowed host
     1. git add .
     1. git commit -m "initial commit"
     1. heroku git ::remote
     1. git push heroku master
-    1. create an AWS account
+* create an AWS account
-    1. connect Django to s3
+* connect Django to s3

 * In the herko app, go to settings:
     1. IP = 0.0.0.0